dotnet/tye/docs/frontend_backend_deploy.md

 3. A Kubernetes Cluster.
 There are many different options here, including:
     - [Azure Kubernetes Service](https://docs.microsoft.com/en-us/azure/aks/tutorial-kubernetes-deploy-cluster)
-    - [Kubernetes in Docker Desktop](https://www.docker.com/blog/docker-windows-desktop-now-kubernetes/), however it does take up quite a bit of memory.
+    - [Kubernetes in Docker Desktop](https://www.docker.com/blog/docker-windows-desktop-now-kubernetes/), however it does take up quite a bit of memory on your machine, so use with caution.
     - [Minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/)
     - Another Kubernetes provider of your choice.